 A defined GTM strategy gives everyone in the sales and marketing teams a plan to work from.
 It means that everyone in the sales team will be selling strategically and importantly in the correct way.

 How often are salespeople hired and asked to go sell a product or service without an inkling of a go-to-market strategy?
 All too often.

 Think about how ridiculous this is.
-Management want the new sale recruit to start hitting target as quickly as possible, but the recruit must figure out how to make it happen themselves.
+Management wants the new sales recruit to start hitting target as quickly as possible, but the recruit must figure out how to make it happen themselves.

 Unless the salesperson is a complete self-starter and sales pro, he or she is going to find it hard to hit target in the timeframe management is expecting.